shadow12490/msbx5500-spring-2020/Lab3/lab-3.md

 Lab 3: Script-kiddie machine learning model fitting and evaluation
 ==================================================================

-* task uses one dataset, credit card fraud. load using fetch_openml
+* Task uses one dataset: credit card fraud.
+	* Load using fetch_openml
-* use sklearn pipeline from that one example for test-train-split, preprocessing and fitting
+* Use sklearn pipeline from that one example for test-train-split, preprocessing and fitting
-* fit 3 different classifiers models (e.g., logistic regression, SVM, decision tree) with their defaults
+* Fit 3 different classifiers models (e.g., logistic regression, SVM, decision tree) with their defaults
-* plot the three models on a ROC curve and on a precision-recall curve
+* Plot the three models on a ROC curve and on a precision-recall curve
-* for each model, report accuracy, AUC of ROC, and AUC of precision-recall
+* For each model: report accuracy (model score), AUC of ROC, and AUC of precision-recall
-* for the model with the highest precision-recall AUC, report the cutoff threshold that maximizes the F1 score.
+* For the model with the highest precision-recall AUC, report the cutoff threshold that maximizes the F1 score.
 Report the confusion matrix for the same threshold.

-What?
+Further Reading and Examples
 -----

 See [this example notebook](https://github.com/deargle/deargle.github.io/blob/master/notebooks/ml_model_evaluation.ipynb).
 It has a lot of links as comments.